-4.4.1 Evidence Document 2 - Landscape Character Assessment commissioned to reflect the concern of consultees for the special nature of the landscape within the RNA.
-The report provides a detailed landscape character assessment of the RNA so as to inform development proposals and consideration of planning applications.
+- 4.4.1 Evidence Document 2 Landscape Character Assessment was commissioned to reflect the concern of consultees for the special nature of the landscape within the RNA.
+The report provides a detailed landscape character assessment of the RNA so as to inform development proposals and the consideration of planning applications.
 The policies are informed by the report and look to protect the landscape described therein.
-The provision of a detailed landscape character assessment will aid the process of delivering sustainable development.

-4.4.2 The evidence in support of the policy is the concern of the consultees, the very special nature of the Wensum Valley (a Site of Special Scientific Interest throughout its entire length of 71 Kilometres) which forms the major topographical feature of the RNA and the presence of the eight County Wildlife sites within the RNA (details of which are to be found in Evidence Document 3 - Ecological Report.
-The justification for Policy 6 'Dark Night Skies' is that the existing tranquillity of the night sky is a valuable asset that is important for wildlife and benefits the health and well-being of residents.
+The provision of a detailed landscape character assessment will aid the process of delivering sustainable development. - 4.4.2 The evidence in support of the policy approach is the concern of the consultees, the very special nature of the Wensum Valley (a Site of Special Scientific Interest throughout its entire length of 71 Kilometres) which forms the major topographical feature of the RNA and the presence of the eight County Wildlife sites within the RNA (details of which are to be found in Evidence Document 3 Ecological Report.
+Policy 5, along with section 12 of the NPPF and the North Norfolk Design Guide SPD (2008), seeks to shape and direct sustainable development to ensure that local people get the right type of development for their community. - 4.4.3 The justification for Policy 6 'Dark Night Skies' is that the existing tranquillity of the night sky is a valuable asset that is important for wildlife and benefits the health and well-being of residents.